ALOHA!

 Or more activities if you have 4 or 5 days in Oahu

-I think there are 3 notable top things to do missing from this Oahu itinerary.
+I think there are 3 notable top things to do missing from this Oahu itinerary that you might want to fit in.

 1. Pearl Harbor